Smith Act trials of Communist Party leaders

-The Smith Act trials of Communist Party leaders in New York City from 1949 to 1958 were the result of US federal government prosecutions in the postwar period and during the Cold War between the Soviet Union and the United States.
-Leaders of the Communist Party of the United States (CPUSA) were accused of violating the Smith Act, a statute that prohibited advocating violent overthrow of the government.
+The Smith Act trials of Communist Party leaders were a series of trials held from 1949 to 1958 in which leaders of the Communist Party of the United States (CPUSA) were accused of violating the Smith Act, a 1940 statute that set penalties for advocating the violent overthrow of the government.
 The defendants argued that they advocated a peaceful transition to socialism, and that the First Amendment's guarantee of freedom of speech and of association protected their membership in a political party.
 Appeals from these trials reached the US Supreme Court, which ruled on issues in Dennis v.
 United States (1951) and Yates v.
 United States (1957).

 The first trial of eleven communist leaders was held in New York in 1949; it was one of the lengthiest trials in United States history.
 Numerous supporters of the defendants protested outside the courthouse on a daily basis.
 The trial was featured twice on the cover of Time magazine.
 The defense frequently antagonized the judge and prosecution; five defendants were jailed for contempt of court because they disrupted the proceedings.
 The prosecution's case relied on undercover informants, who described the goals of the CPUSA, interpreted communist texts, and testified of their own knowledge that the CPUSA advocated the violent overthrow of the US government.

 While the first trial was under way, events outside the courtroom influenced public perception of communism: the Soviet Union tested its first nuclear weapon, and communists prevailed in the Chinese Civil War.
 In this period, the House Un-American Activities Committee (HUAC) had also begun conducting investigations and hearings of writers and producers in Hollywood suspected of communist influence.
 Public opinion was overwhelmingly against the defendants in New York.
 After a 10-month trial, the jury found all 11 defendants guilty.
 The judge sentenced them to terms of up to five years in federal prison, and sentenced all five defense attorneys to imprisonment for contempt of court.
 Two of the attorneys were subsequently disbarred.

 After the first trial, the prosecutors – encouraged by their success – prosecuted more than 100 additional CPUSA officers for violating the Smith Act.
 Some were tried solely because they were members of the Party.
 Many of these defendants had difficulty finding attorneys to represent them.
 The trials decimated the leadership of the CPUSA.
 In 1957, eight years after the first trial, the US Supreme Court's Yates decision brought an end to similar prosecutions.
 It ruled that defendants could be prosecuted only for their actions, not for their beliefs.